 - Budget: The cost of salt systems ranges from $400-$2000.
 Cheaper models have few bells and whistles while the expensive models are loaded with many expensive features.

-- Features: The various features of salt systems include salt readout, self-cleaning, self diagnostics and self readout.
+- Features: The various features of salt systems include salt readout, self-cleaning (or manual cleaning), self diagnostics and self readout.

 - Replacement cell cost: Salt system cells need to be replaced after every 3-5 years.
 The cost of the cells ranges from $200-$700.